Your cart is currently empty!

 www.yuliavberry.com

-Yulia Berry is founder of Web Flute Academy, The Babel Flute, The Babel Flute Courses and New England Flute Institute, creator and developer of the popular โAll about Fluteโ Mobile app and the First Global Game for Flutists, highly experienced flutist and mentor teaching at all levels, with a Doctor of Music Arts degree focused in Flute Performance, Pedagogy and Music Education from the Saint Petersburg State Conservatory named after N.A.
-Rimsky-Korsakov (Russia).
+Yulia Berry is the founder of Flute Almanac, The Babel Flute, and the New England Flute Institute.
+A highly experienced flutist and mentor, she holds a Doctor of Music Arts degree from the Saint Petersburg State Conservatory (Russia).

 ะัะตะฝั ะฟะพะทะฝะฐะฒะฐัะตะปัะฝะพ ะธ ะธะฝัะตัะตัะฝะพ! ะะพะปััะพะต ัะฟะฐัะธะฑะพ ะทะฐ ััะฐััั!